Park Chung Hee: Legacy

+Economic impact

-Park has been recognized and respected by many South Koreans as an exceptionally efficient leader, credited with making South Korea economically what it is today.
+Park has been recognized and respected by many South Koreans as an exceptionally efficient leader, credited with making South Korea economically prosperous to what it is today.
 Park led the Miracle on the Han River, a period of rapid economic growth in South Korea.
-Under Park's rule, South Korea possessed one of the fastest growing national economies during the 1960s and 1970s.
+Under Park's rule, South Korea possessed one of the fastest growing national economies during the 1960s and 1970s, becoming one of the Four Asian Tigers.

+There were also many economic feats established during Park's regime, including the building of the Gyeongbu Expressway, the creation of the steel giant POSCO, the famous Five-Year Plans of South Korea, and the New Community Movement.
+In 1987, South Korea was able to successfully democratized partly a result of Park's modernization efforts.

 According to the Gapminder Foundation, extreme poverty was reduced from 66.9 percent in 1961 to 11.2 percent in 1979, making one of the fastest and largest reductions in poverty in human history.
 This growth also encompassed declines in child mortality and increases in life expectancy.
 From 1961 to 1979 child mortality declined by 64%, the third-fastest decrease in child mortality of any country with over 10 million inhabitants during the same period.
-Economic growth continued after Park's death and after considerable political turmoil in the wake of his assassination and the military Coup d'état of December Twelfth.
+Economic growth continued after Park's death and after considerable political turmoil in the wake of his assassination and military coups.